pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 in this way, will be problematic.

-To proceed without an indexed record ID column, the library class ``BigArray`` can be used to sequence of all the events of an application.
+To proceed without an indexed record ID column, the library class ``BigArray`` can be used to sequence all the events of an application.
 This technique can be used as an alternative to using a native database index of record IDs, especially in situations where a normal database index across all records is generally discouraged (e.g. in Cassandra), or where records do not have an